simonschoelly/SimpleValueGraphs.jl/docs/src/matrices.md

 ## Adjacency matrices

 The `adjacency_matrix` function creates an adjacency matrix from a value graph .
-In contrast to LightGraphs, this is just a immutable *matrix view* of the graph, i.e if the graph changes, then so does this matrix.
+In contrast to Graphs.jl, this is just a immutable *matrix view* of the graph, i.e if the graph changes, then so does this matrix.
 Therefore to get a mutable adjacency matrix one has to convert it before to some other matrix type.

-It is also possible to use the constructor `AdjacencyMatrix` to create a view of any `LightGraphs.AbstractGraph`.
+It is also possible to use the constructor `AdjacencyMatrix` to create a view of any `Graphs.AbstractGraph`.

 ```julia
 julia> g1 = SimpleValueGraphs.swissmetro_graph();